The SCDMV branch on Wappoo Road in Charleston permanently closes at 5 p.m. on Friday, June 22.Locations

 Most driver's licenses South Carolina issues are valid for eight years.

 When you apply for a license, the SCDMV will automatically check your driving history in other states.
-If you're moving to SC from another state, you will need to turn in your old license.
+If you're moving to SC from another state, you must to turn in your old license.

 Accepted Forms of Identification

-When you're getting a South Carolina beginner's permit, driver's license, or identification card, for the first time, you must present originals or certified copies of all of the following documents:
+When you're getting a South Carolina beginner's permit, driver's license, or identification card, for the first time, you must present originals or government-issued copies of all of the following documents: